pietros133/my-social-links/README.md

 # my-social-links🧑‍💻
-Projeto de Links Sociais
-Este projeto contém links para várias redes sociais, feitos com HTML e CSS.
-Ideal para quem quer incluir ícones de redes sociais em sites.

-Funcionalidades
-Links para redes sociais:
+Social Links Project This project contains links to various social networks, made with HTML and CSS.
+Ideal for those who want to include social network icons on websites.

+Features Social network links:

 GitHub